 UCLA’s Acceptance Rate: What It Means and How to Get Accepted

-UCLA’s admissions rate is 16%, the lowest throughout the UC System.
+UCLA’s admissions rate is 12%, one of the lowest in the UC System.
 However, depending on your academic profile and extracurricular experiences, you might be much more (or less) likely to gain admission when compared with the rest of the applicant pool.

 In this CollegeVine post, we break down admissions likelihood for three applicant types—in-state, out-of-state, and international.

 Want to learn what UCLA will actually cost you based on your income?
 And how long your application to the school should take?
 Here’s what every student considering UCLA needs to know.

 How Important is My Personal Background When I Apply?

 The short answer: very important.
 All universities try to create a class with a diverse array of nationalities, ethnicities, and experiences while still giving priority to California residents.